Konoka Matsuda

-Konoka Matsuda (松田 好花, Konoka Matsuda) is a Japanese singer, actress, television presenter, and radio personality.
+Konoka Matsuda (松田 好花, Konoka Matsuda) is a Japanese singer, television presenter, actress, and radio personality.
 She is a member of the girl group Hinatazaka46.

 Early life

 Matsuda trained in classical ballet from the age of three until she joined Hiragana Keyakizaka46.
 She was also a member of the taiko club and started playing the guitar in a band in high school.